 For mid-voltage circuits, you should get two or three applications of the solder mask.
 The extra applications will mean you’ll need more clearance around pads and holes on the surface.
 Ask your manufacturer early in the design process so you don’t lose a lot of time rearranging the layout later.
 You should also ask if the mask can get an additional oven cure (for UV masks only) and/or a UV “bump” (for UV and oven cured masks).
 The extra curing will make the mask harder and stronger.

 You should also plan the surface of the board to account for any routed edges.
 Routing can chip the solder mask and introduce defects that lower the over-arc voltage.
 Think of it like writing a message in icing, you don’t want it to run off the edge, so you need a little bit of buffer.
-Even 0.25 mm is enough to help protect the solder mask from routed edges, but you should increase the distance with thick copper for high voltage boards.
+Even 0.25 mm is enough to help protect the solder mask from routed edges, but you should increase the distance with heavy copper for high voltage boards.
 That additional space gives enough room for the solder mask to cover the copper completely and increases the effective dielectric.

 You can overcoat solder mask by putting down two layers over the surface of the board, like putting down a crumb layer of icing, then the decorative one.
 Have the coatings applied at orthogonal angles across the board to minimize the size of voids created during the coating process?
 This will significantly help decrease arcing and corona damage to the board.